 The fifth factor is the reduced velocity of cash during the pandemic.
 As bank branches and ATMs were closed or unavailable during the lockdown, retailers and consumers were unable to deposit their excess cash into their bank account and therefore increase their cash holdings.

 The report also presents the results of a laboratory study commissioned by the BoE, analysing the survival of the Covid-19 virus on banknotes.Interestingly, the test was done using a dose of virus equivalent to someone coughing or sneezing directly onto a banknote in what is considered a worse-case scenario.
 The study found that the level of virus found on a banknote remained stable for an hour after exposure and then declined rapidly.
-The survival of virus is lower on banknotes, whether paper or polymer, than on other frequently touched surfaces.
+The survival of virus is lower on banknotes, whether See Banknote paper. or A substrate used in the printing of banknotes, made of biaxially oriented polypro- pylene (BOPP) polymer.
+Polymer banknotes were first introduced in Australia and are widely used around the world., than on other frequently touched surfaces.

 The Bank concludes “In a retail environment, the major infection risk would be directly from breathing in exhaled droplets or aerosols when in close proximity to an infected person within the shop, or potentially from touching a ‘high touch’ object such as the handles of shopping baskets or shopping trolleys, PIN keypads, products on open shelves or the touchscreens of self-checkout terminals.”